-- Alcoholic cirrhosis -scar tissue chacteristically surrounds the portal areas.
-This is the most prevalent type that caused by long history of chronic alcoholism
+- Alcoholic Cirrhosis -scar tissue characteristically surrounds the portal areas.
+This is the most prevalent type that caused by a long history of chronic alcoholism

 - Postnecrotic cirrhosis-consist broad bands of scar tissue and results from previous acute viral hepatitis or drug-induced massive hepatic necrosis.

-- Choronic alcoholism-The amount of alcohol intake is broken down act as a toxin, leading to inflammation.
-With prolonged use, scar tissue develops and the liver is unable to function properly.
+- Chronic alcoholism-The amount of alcohol intake is broken down acts as a toxin, leading to inflammation.
+With prolonged use, scar tissue develops, and the liver is unable to function properly.

-- Viral or Autoimmune hepatitis-This disease appears to be caused by the immune system and inflammatory responses by attacking the liver and causing damage, and eventually scarring of the liver tissues
+- Viral or Autoimmune hepatitis-This disease appears to be caused by the immune system and inflammatory responses by attacking the liver and causing damage, and eventually scarring of the liver tissues.

 - Inherited or Genetic disorder-Cystic fibrosis, alpha-1 antitrypsin deficiency, hemochromatosis, Wilson disease, galactosemia, and glycogen storage diseases are inherited diseases that interfere with how the liver produces, processes, and stores enzymes, proteins, metals, and other substances the body needs to function properly.
-Cirrhosis can result from these conditions
+Cirrhosis can result from these conditions.

-Signs and symptoms of cirrhosis increase in severity as disease progresses.
-Clinical manifestation are categories as compensated and decompensated.
+Signs and symptoms of cirrhosis increase in severity as the disease progresses.
+Clinical manifestations are categorized as compensated and decompensated.

-Compensated cirrhosis means that the liver is heavily scarred but can still perform many important bodily functions.
+Compensated Cirrhosis means that the liver is heavily scarred but can still perform many important bodily functions.
 Many people with compensated cirrhosis experience few or no symptoms and can live for many years without serious complications.

-Decompensated cirrhosis means that the liver is extensively scarred and unable to function properly.
-People with decompensated cirrhosis eventually develop many symptoms and complications that can be life threatening.
+Decompensated cirrhosis means that the liver is extensively scarred and unable to function correctly.
+People with decompensated cirrhosis eventually develop many symptoms and complications that can be life-threatening.

 - CT scan or Ultrasound– show shrinkage or abnormal appearance of the liver.

 - Laboratory studies – bilirubin, albumin, alanine transaminase (ALT), aspartate transaminase (AST), prothrombin time, and serum ammonia- to check for elevated values, which indicate hepatic cell destruction.

 - Laparoscopy and liver biopsy-direct visualization of the liver

-- Paracentesis-to examine ascetic fluid for cell, protein and bacterial counts.
+- Paracentesis-to examine ascetic fluid for cell, protein, and bacterial counts.

 - Esophagoscopy– to determine the presence of esophageal varices.

 - Lactulose(Cholac)-used to eliminate the ammonia from the blood into the bowel.
-Tap water enemas may also be ordered to help the body eliminate the ammonia.
+Tap water enemas may also be ordered to help the body eliminate ammonia.

-- Propranolol hydrochloride(Inderal)- an anti hypertensive medication may be ordered to lower portal hypertension.
+- Propranolol hydrochloride(Inderal)- an antihypertensive medication may be ordered to lower portal hypertension.

-- Paracentesis– may perform to remove the fluid from the abdomen and relive pressure on the diaphragm and lungs.
+- Paracentesis– may perform to remove the fluid from the abdomen and relieve pressure on the diaphragm and lungs.
 A paracentesis is done by making a small incision and inserting a trochar into the abdomen to drain the fluid.
-Albumin may be infused at the same time to pull excess fluid back into vascular system.
+Albumin may be infused at the same time to pull excess fluid back into the vascular system.

 - Esophagogastric intubation (balloon placed into the esophagus and inflated to put pressure on bleeding sites) or endoscopic sclerotherapy (placing a flexible tube into the esophagus and using an agent that causes sclerosing of the bleeding area) for bleeding esophageal varices.
 If sclerotherapy is unsuccessful, endoscopic banding may be performed.
-This technique involves banding of the varices causing strangulation and eventually fibrosis of the area.
+This technique involves banding of the varices causing strangulation, and eventually fibrosis of the area.

 Cirrhosis Nursing Management

-- Monitor vital signs, intake and output and electrolyte levels to determine fluid volume status.
+- Monitor vital signs, intake and output, and electrolyte levels to determine fluid volume status.

-- Watch for signs of anxiety, epigastric fullness, restlessness and weakness.
+- Watch for signs of anxiety, epigastric fullness, restlessness, and weakness.

-- Allow the patient to express his feelings about having cirrhosis.
-Offer psychological support and encouragement,when appropriate.
+- Allow the patient to express his feelings about having Cirrhosis.
+Offer psychological support and encouragement when appropriate.

-- To minimize the risk for bleeding, warn the patient against taking nonsteroidal anti-inflammatory drugs, straining to defecate and blowing his nose or sneezing to vigorously.
+- To minimize the risk of bleeding, warn the patient against taking non-steroidal anti-inflammatory drugs, straining to defecate and blowing his nose, or sneezing too vigorously.
 Suggest using an electric razor and a soft toothbrush.

 - Advise the patient that rest and good nutrition conserve energy and decrease metabolic demands on the liver.
 Urge him to eat frequent, small meals.
 Teach him to alternate periods of rest and activity to reduce oxygen demand and prevent fatigue.